fekimx/fekimx/README.md

 - 👋 Hi, I’m @fekimx
 - 👀 I’m interested in learning & teaching!
-- 🌱 I’m currently working on the Code Breaker project in my capstone project class.
+- 🌱 I’m currently looking for a career change!
-- 📫 How to reach me: fatmarabias@gmail.com
+- 📫 How to reach me: fatmarekim@gmail.com

 <!---
 fekimx/fekimx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.